 There Are Thousands Of Guitar Jam Tracks Available Online

-As a very busy lead guitarist, I’m always searching for guitar jam tracks.
+As a very busy lead guitarist, I’m always searching for guitar tracks.
 Nevertheless the online sites look like a piecemeal collection, which range from hard-sell sites pressing complete packages you, respectable sites that are swamped in blinking advertising banners to hobby sites create as sites with a small number of oddly named songs After getting lost and frustrated in the morass, I made a decision to systematically compare the websites to be able to answer a straightforward question: Electric guitar jam songs – which solitary site supplies the most features?

 The above sites were examined for the following very important features.
 These features are purely subjective in that they are important to me.
 Others users might have similar or different criteria.
 Also, the features are not weighted, meaning they are, to me, all roughly as important as each other:

-(1) Users can submit guitar jam-tracks
+(1) Users can submit their own ones

 (2) The tracks are ordered by key

-(3) The tracks are ordered by date
+(3) The are ordered by date

 (4) The tracks are ordered by genre